isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 84. We announced in January that we have appointed the vendor for the development of the DCP.
 We target to implement the first phase, which will comprise the Option to Purchase stage for developer sale, resale, and sub-sale transactions, by 2024.
 We are working towards full implementation by 2026.

 {:start="85"}
 85. Mr Lim and Mr Zhulkarnain asked about the DCP’s potential impact on jobs.
 We expect most individuals will continue to engage lawyers.
 Given the high value nature of property transactions, this serves as a safeguard of the individual’s interests.
 Nevertheless, such digitalisation projects will naturally, over time, result in less emphasis being placed on certain processes or skillsets.
 The developments bring value to the larger community by making processes simpler and faster.
-Hence, we encourage conveyancing practices to adapt to, innovate and leverage on the DCP to deliver better service to their clients.
+Hence, we encourage conveyancing practices to adapt to, innovate, and leverage on the DCP to deliver better service to their clients.

 <u><i>Geospatial</i></u>